Adventure Time: Fionna and Cake

-Adventure Time: Fionna and Cake is an American adult animated television series developed by Adam Muto for the streaming service HBO Max.
+Adventure Time: Fionna and Cake (also simply known as Fionna and Cake) is an American adult animated television series developed by Adam Muto for the streaming service HBO Max.
 It is a spin-off of the Cartoon Network series Adventure Time (2010–2018) and the third main installment in the Adventure Time franchise.
-The series premiered on August 31, 2023; the second season premiered on October 23, 2025.
+The series debuted on August 31, 2023, and the second season premiered on October 23, 2025.

-The series follows the eponymous Fionna and Cake the Cat, alternate-universe versions of Adventure Time's main characters: Finn the Human and Jake the Dog.
-Also featured is Simon Petrikov, who originally appeared in Adventure Time as the Ice King.
+The series follows the eponymous Fionna and Cake the Cat, alternate-universe versions of Finn the Human and Jake the Dog.
 Fred Seibert and Sam Register serve as executive producers alongside Muto, who himself served as showrunner for the last six seasons of Adventure Time and oversaw production of the Distant Lands specials.

 Synopsis

 Where Adventure Time follows the adventures of Finn the Human and Jake the Dog, Fionna and Cake follows Finn and Jake's gender-swapped counterparts, Fionna the Human and Cake the Cat.
-The series also features Simon Petrikov, a character whom for most of Adventure Time had been known as the Ice King.

-Fionna lives with her cat, Cake, in a universe without magic, spending her days cycling through dead-end jobs.
-At night, she dreams of a magical yet elusive world where she can find fulfillment.
-Simon, in the alternate universe home to the Land of Ooo, works from home as a living exhibit of a bygone era and faces similar anxieties to Fionna's.
-The trio travel throughout the multiverse, stalked by an antagonist who seeks to erase them from existence.
+The spin-off centers around Fionna Campbell, a young woman in a universe without magic who lives with her cat, Cake.
+In the first season, they have multiversal adventures with Simon Petrikov—better known throughout much of Adventure Time as the Ice King—while the second season expands their journey through the involvement of Huntress Wizard.